 ☎️ (415) 552-5895

-Yerba mate, a South American tea made made from the dried leaves and twigs of the Ilex paraguariensis plant, was a little harder to track down, but we did find a few places where you could imbibe a yerba mate latte or beer.
+Yerba mate (opens in new tab), a South American tea made made from the dried leaves and twigs of the Ilex paraguariensis plant, was a little harder to track down, but we did find a few places where you could imbibe a yerba mate latte (opens in new tab) or beer (opens in new tab).
 Find a tea-like latte-style brew of yerba mate at Cafe Buenos Aires or a pipping hot traditional version of the drink at one of Venga Empanadas’ San Francisco locations.

-If you’re looking to make your own, you can buy the ingredient in bulk at San Francisco Herb Company.
+If you’re looking to make your own, you can buy the ingredient in bulk (opens in new tab) at San Francisco Herb Company (opens in new tab).